aislinb/sei-project-1/README.md

 ```

-The handlePlayerSelection function was a tricky one to establish as every time a coin was “dropped”, I needed to ‘pop’ that cell off the array in order for it do be represented as “taken”:
+The handlePlayerSelection function was a tricky one to establish as every time a coin was “dropped”, I needed to "pop" that cell off the array in order for it do be represented as “taken”:

 ```
 function handlePlayerSelectsColumn(event) {